 Minor because: Although the QC inspector did not measure the light intensity, the ambient lighting was more than the minimum and a visual indication could have been seen by the inspector.

--than-minor if: The ambient lighting was less than the minimum, the welds were required to be re-inspected, and a previously unidentified indication was found.
+More-than-minor if: The ambient lighting was less than the minimum, the welds were required to be re-inspected, and a previously unidentified indication was found.

 -or-